brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 - [5.11]{.pnum} an invocation of an implicitly-defined copy/move constructor or copy/move assignment operator for a union whose active member (if any) is mutable, unless the lifetime of the union object began within the evaluation of `E`;
 - [5.12]{.pnum} [an _id-expression_ that refers to a variable or data member of reference type unless the reference has a preceding initialization and either]{.rm}
     - [5.12.1]{.pnum} [it is usable in constant expressions or]{.rm}
     - [5.12.2]{.pnum} [its lifetime began within the evaluation of `E`;]{.rm}
 - [5.13]{.pnum} in a _lambda-expression_, a reference to `this` or to a variable with automatic storage duration defined outside that _lambda-expression_, where the reference would be an odr-use;
 - [5.14]{.pnum} [...]
-- [5.26]{.pnum} a `dynamic_cast` ([expr.dynamic.cast]) or `typeid` ([expr.typeid]) expression [on a glvalue that refers to an object whose dynamic type is unknown or]{.addu} that would throw an exception;
+- [5.26]{.pnum} a `dynamic_cast` ([expr.dynamic.cast]) or `typeid` ([expr.typeid]) expression [on a glvalue that refers to an object whose dynamic type is constexpr-unknown or]{.addu} that would throw an exception;
 :::

 And add a new rule to properly handle the lifetime examples shown in the previous section:

 ::: bq
 ::: addu
 [*]{.pnum} During the evaluation of an expression `E` as a core constant expression, all *id-expression*s and uses of `*this` that refer to an object or reference whose lifetime did not begin with the evaluation of `E` are treated as referring to a specific instance of that object or reference whose lifetime and that of all subobjects (including all union members) includes the entire constant evaluation.
-For such an object that is not usable in constant expressions, the dynamic type of the object is *unknown*.
-For such a reference that is not usable in constant expressions, the reference is treated as binding to an unspecified object of the referenced type whose lifetime and that of all subobjects includes the entire constant evaluation and whose dynamic type is unknown.
+For such an object that is not usable in constant expressions, the dynamic type of the object is *constexpr-unknown*.
+For such a reference that is not usable in constant expressions, the reference is treated as binding to an unspecified object of the referenced type whose lifetime and that of all subobjects includes the entire constant evaluation and whose dynamic type is constexpr-unknown.

 [*Example*:
 ```cpp